 And like everything in life, if something is worth having, it’ll take effort.
 The bigger the effort, the sweeter the reward.
 The bigger the reward, the more we are likely to keep doing it.
 But, the mind rules so you must make exercise a habit by repeating it often enough to become a habit.
-I’ve heard that 30 days works for most people.
+If you are like most people, repeat something about 30 days and you are well on your way to making it a habit.
+Why not make it a worthwhile one.

 Regular physical activity over long periods of time can produce long-term health benefits.
-That’s why health experts say that adults should be active every day to maintain their health.
+That’s why health experts say that adults should be active every day to maintain a healthy lifestyle.

 In addition, regular exercise and physical activity can reduce the risk of developing some diseases and disabilities that can develop over time.
 In some cases, exercise is an effective treatment for many chronic conditions.
 For example, studies show that people with arthritis, heart disease or diabetes benefit from regular exercise.